athomasq/athomasq.github.io/navigation/advisory.md

 * **Operations:** I help problem-solve at an extremely granular, day-to-day level, whether those are problems of people, technology, process, or something else.

-* **Culture:** I believe culture is every successful startup's secret weapon; I help founders create outstanding organizational cultures with thoughtfulness and intentionality.
+* **Culture:** Culture is every successful startup's secret weapon.
+I help founders create outstanding organizational cultures with thoughtfulness and intentionality.

-* **Personal Development:** Being a founder is a long and hard journey, and the best founders level up constantly and consistently.
-I can help you with that.
+* **Personal Development:** The best founders level up constantly and consistently.
+I can show you how.

 <br/>

 ### My Advisory Philosophy

-* Most advisors are terrible.
+Most advisors are terrible.
 They take advantage of inexperienced (and experienced) founders; they give advice that is not just bad, but actively counterproductive; they waste founder time with irrelevancies; they add friction, confusion, and negative energy.

-* I'm not most advisors.
+I'm not most advisors.
 I pride myself on being off-the-charts valuable to the companies I serve; and if I'm not, I encourage founders to fire me.

-* I'm selective about my advisory clients.
+I'm selective about my advisory clients.
 I want to spend my bandwidth on companies where I can make a meaningful impact; if I don't think I can help you, I won't waste your time or mine.

 I typically work with startups between 100k and 10M in revenue: roughly, Seed to Series C (though some of my advisees don't want or need to raise venture capital).
 I mostly work with saas, data and marketplace startups; mostly B2B, some consumer; and mostly North America, some Europe.